We need young leaders to propel Southern California forward.

 An immersive, experiential, cohort-based summer program that engages high school participants in leadership skill development and understanding how local systems work.
 Youth Fellows will interview local leaders, participate in site visits to learn about how things get done in Southern California, and participate in small group projects that challenge them to engage with local stakeholders, practice their skills, and develop mentors and networks that will support their future career development.

-Five-week, full-time summer session consisting of:
+Six-week, full-time summer session consisting of:

-Two-week Coro skills and tools training and application opportunities
+Three-week Coro skills and tools training and application opportunities

 Two-week internship with Coro seminars on Mondays